-Leicestershire County Councillor for the Cosby and Countesthorpe Ward including South Whetstone, Foston and Kilby
+Leicestershire County Council Candidate for the Cosby and Countesthorpe Ward including South Whetstone, Foston and Kilby

 Blaby District Ward Councillor - Cosby with South Whetstone Ward and Portfolio Holder for Housing and Community Services

 Regional Chairman for the Federation of Small Businesses (East Midlands)